conjurer-rich/fast-flow-flywheel/pages/index.md

 ![Fast Flow Flywheel](/assets/images/fast-flow-flywheel-white-bg.png){: .align-right width="50%" }

+Truly adaptive organizations succeed in a rapidly changing world because they are able to quickly sense, share and solve any problems that arise when their environment changes.

 Meet the Fast Flow Flywheel

 > A simple, powerful cycle to help you diagnose, decide, and evolve.

 ## Why the Flywheel?